arkuhn/Data-Scraping/README.md

 # Project Datascrape
 I've always thought the idea of pulling data from the web was intriguing.
 With the help of a few youtube tutorials, I've started toying around with data scraping using the beautiful soup library.
 ## Installation
 Pull the code and run the driver file.
-The beautiful soup plug in is required.
+The BeautifulSoup plug in is required.
 ## Usage
 Run the driver file
 ## History